 Duquesne is the first university in western Pennsylvania and one of only a few in the state to conduct regular Greenhouse Gas Emissions Inventories on the University's carbon footprint.
 The University has played a leading role in moving other schools in the region to undertake similar studies and to direct the region as a whole toward environmental stewardship.

-In 2019, the Center for Environmental Research and Education completed its first STARS Report, earning a Bronze Rating.
+In 2019, the Center for Environmental Research and Education completed its first STARS Report and has since earned a Silver Rating.
 STARS (Sustainability Tracking, Assessment, and Reporting System) is a campus sustainability assessment tool developed by the Association for the Advancement of Sustainability in Higher Education (AASHE).

 The STARS report earned Duquesne University a spot in the Sierra Club's annual Cool Schools Ranking which feature institutions of higher education showing a commitment to campus sustainability.
 Find the full list here.

 Current Campus Sustainability Reports

 Results of the eight greenhouse gas inventory - covering Fiscal Years 2019 and 2020 were published in 2021.

 Results of the third STARS report - covering the Fiscal Year 2020 were published in 2021.